There are ways to reduce the chance of gaining weight, so here are five strategies to help you prevent fat gain after an

 I know this tip isn’t what you want to hear.
-Everyone tells me they’ll just buy the processed food and leave it for their family, but we all know what really happens.
+Everyone tells me they’ll buy the processed food and leave it for their family, but we all know what really happens.

 But what if you are married and have children?

+Here’s the key: I bet your kids or spouse have favorite snacks you don’t care about.
 You obviously can’t deprive them of their favorite snacks.
-Here’s the key: I bet your kids or your spouse have favorite snacks that you don’t care for.
 THOSE are the treats that you can keep around the house.

 Remember, take this time to focus on limiting body fat gain.
-In fact, we’ve had a lot of our clients actually get leaner during this phase.
+We’ve had a lot of our clients get leaner during this phase.
 Their recovery time was shorter, and they returned to their normal workouts MUCH SOONER.

-If you’re looking to get leaner and stop falling for all of these “metabolism boosting” gimmicks, then check out the 14-Day Metabolism Booster for the step-by-step process to stop struggling with losing body fat.
+If you’re looking to get leaner and stop falling for all these “metabolism boosting” gimmicks, check out the 14-Day Metabolism Booster for the step-by-step process to stop struggling with losing body fat.